Image via Pexels

 Stay connected to friends and family.

 While you will want to get help from friends and family for providing your loved one with care, you will also want to maintain personal relationships with the most important people in your life.
-Grab a coffee or lunch, go see a movie, go for a weekend getaway, or do any other activities that you and your family members and friends like to do together.
+Grab a coffee or lunch, see a movie, go for a weekend getaway, or do any other activities that you and your family members and friends like to do together.

 Focus on yourself when you can.